Mariamwit/Image-Classifier-with-Deep-Learning/README.md

 <h2> Project Description</h2>
 In this project, an image classifier is trained to recognize different species of flowers.It implements an image classifier with PyTorch.
-The project is broken down into multiple steps:Loading and preprocessing the image dataset, training the image classifier on your dataset, and using the trained classifier to predict image content.
+The project is broken down into multiple steps:Loading and preprocessing the image dataset, training the image classifier on the dataset, and using the trained classifier to predict image content.
 After building and training a deep neural network on the flower data set, it is converted into an application.
 The application is a pair of Python scripts that run from the command line.
 <br />